Can You Take Acyclovir While Pregnant?

 - Sensitivity to sunlight

-- Allergic reaction on the skin, which may include itching, swelling on the face, lips, tongue, etc.
+- Allergic reactions on the skin may include itching, swelling on the face, lips, tongue, etc.

 If any of these side effects are observed after taking this medicine, you must report the same to your doctor immediately.